mayhewsw/mtheme/README.md

 #### Commands

-The `\plain{title=[]}{body}` command sets a slide in plain dark colors which can be useful to focus attentation on a single image.
+The `\plain{title=[]}{body}` command sets a slide in plain dark colors which can be useful to focus attention on a single image.

 #### pgfplot styles